kamilkisiela/loona/docs/angular/essentials/updates.md

 What are the benefits of using Updates?

-- you no longer keep the code responsible for store updates within your components
+- you no longer keep the code responsible for store updates within your components or services
 - scales more easily
 - keeps the code clean